ngryman/minigames.gg/source/_posts/draft-racing.md

 ---

 Suicide! ... in the enemy fountain.

 <!-- more -->

 ## Objective

 Each allied champion that dies in the enemy fountain counts as a point.
 The first team to score **10 points** wins.

+## Roles

-Each team can have **runners**, **defenders** and **roamers**.
+Each team can have *runners*, *defenders* and *roamers*.

-**Runners** run into the enemy fountain.
+*Runners* run into the enemy fountain.
 Good runners have any combination of stealth, jumps, dashes, teleports, speed and defense.

-**Defenders** make sure enemy runners don't make it into the fountain.
+*Defenders* make sure enemy runners don't make it into the fountain.
 Good defenders usually have a combination of `cc` and burst damage.

-**Roamers** are more rare.
+*Roamers* are more rare.
 There is usually only one per team.
 A roamer's job is to roam around the jungle, warding and picking off enemy runners before they get to your team's defenders.

 ## Rules